-- 1) Using your own research, make notes on the following: - Social Learning Theory and the key terms related to this - Bandura's Bobo Doll study - Mediational processes - 2) Watch this video of Bandura's Bobo Doll study and answer the following questions: - How does this demonstrate the role of imitation in human behaviour? - What is the procedure of the study? - What are the findings of the study? - 3) Listen to this podcast on Bandura's Bobo Doll study and make notes on this. - Write a paragraph explaining how social learning theory can explain the role of the media in human aggression? (e.g. think about how observing violence on TV/computer games could affect human behaviour and why)
+- 1) Using your own research, make notes on the following: - Social Learning Theory and the key terms related to this - o Bandura's Bobo Doll study - Mediational processes - 2) Watch this video of Bandura's Bobo Doll study and answer the following questions: - O How does this demonstrate the role of imitation in human behaviour? - O What is the procedure of the study? - What are the findings of the study? - 3) Listen to this podcast on Bandura's Bobo Doll study and make notes on this. - 4) Write a paragraph explaining how social learning theory can explain the role of the media in human aggression? (e.g. think about how observing violence on TV/computer games could affect human behaviour and why)

-Week 2: Approaches in Psychology and Social Influence
+Week 2: Approaches in Psychology

 Last week, you looked at two of the main perspectives/approaches in psychology: The Behaviourist Approach and Social Learning Theory.
-This week, you will look at the Biological Approach.
-There are three more approaches that you would have to look at after that but, for now, we will only be focussing on these three.
-Then, you will move onto a different unit, called Social Influence, focussing on Asch's key study.
+This week, you will look at the Biological Approach and the Humanistic Approach.
+There are two more approaches that you would have to look at after that but, for now, we will only be focusing on these four.